yuvalmGS/gigaspaces-wiki-jekyll/sbp/unit-of-work.markdown

 {tip}You can [download|^uow.zip] eclipse project with example source code, running scripts and configuration.{tip}
 {gdeck:RunningExample|top}
 {gcard:Running the UOWProcessor within your IDE}
-You can run the UOW Data-Grid with the collocated {{UOWProcessor}} within your IDE using the following configuration:
+You can run the UOW Data-Grid with the collocated `UOWProcessor` within your IDE using the following configuration:
 {indent}!GRA:Images^uow_3.jpg!{indent}
 Here is a configuration for a UOW Data-Grid with 2 partitions:
 {indent}!GRA:Images^uow_2.jpg!{indent}